botanio/sdk/README.md

 ## Creating an account
  * Register at http://appmetrica.yandex.com/
- * After registration you will be redirected to the app creation form.
-Fill it (please use @YourBotName as a name) and push "Create" button.
+ * After registration you will be prompted to create Application.
+Please use @YourBotName as a name.
- * Now you`ll get popup with info about your app.
-The most important one is an Application ID.
-You will use it as a token for Botan API calls.
-Also its always available from app settings page.
+ * Save an API key from settings page, you will use it as a token for Botan API calls.
  * Download lib for your language, and use it as described below.
 Don`t forget to insert your token!

 ## SDK usage